 Details on State Deceptive Trade Practices

-A deceptive trade practice is an activity in which an individual or business engages that is calculated to mislead or lure the public into purchasing a product or service.
-False advertising and odometer tampering are two of the most blatant examples of this commercial lying.
-Such activities are given special status as offenses against the citizenry in general and are therefore accorded by law special enforcement status.
+Manufacturers and retailers put enormous effort into marketing and advertising, often making grandiose claims about their product or service.
+But as long as these claims aren't overtly deceptive (or flat-out false) they're typically legal.
+A deceptive trade practice is activity by an individual or business that is meant to mislead or lure the public into purchasing a product or service.
+False advertising and odometer tampering are two of the most blatant examples of commercial fraud.